boltops-tools/sonic/docs/_docs/tutorial-execute.md

 sonic execute hi-web-stag yum install -y curl
 ```

-The output of the commands ran are showed in the EC2 Run Command Console.
-Here's an example:
+The output of the command will show a useful `aws ssm list-commands` command to get status of the requested command.

 ```
 $ sonic execute hi-web-stag uptime